kryptokrona/kryptokrona-docs/README.md

 * Links are *case sensitive*
   Links to files in `mkdocs.yml` must *perfectly match* the casing of the actual files, and the links to these files from other places must *perfectly match* the casing in `mkdocs.yml`.

-* If (a)points are to be indented under oneanother, (b)or pictures/information are to be included under a "step 1", they must be indented by 4 spaces.
+* If (a)points are to be indented under oneanother, (b)pictures/information are to be included under a "step 1", (c) codeblocks are to be made under steps/points, they are to be indented by 4 points. (d)Codeblocks must also start/end on a seperate line.

   ex (a)->